thiom/tiralab/docs/testing_doc.md

 Runtime performance is not really relevant for this program, so there are no tests for that.
 The main focus is on correctness.
 That is, the program will need to interpret the given regex correctly.
 After that, it has to recognize input strings correctly.
-Therefore, these aspects are the main focuse for the tests.
+Therefore, these aspects are the main focus for the tests.
 Also, there are a lot of conversion phases involved when the regex is converted into DFA, so ideally the correctness of those conversions would be tested thoroughly as well.
-I certainly will be be writing some tests for these, but I would argue that the end-to-end-style of testing that is done in the Regex module (regex.rs) will test the correctness of the conversions quite sufficiently.
+I certainly will be be writing some tests for these, but I would argue that the end-to-end-style of testing that is done in the Regex module (regex.rs) will test the correctness for some of the conversions quite sufficiently.
 This is because incorrect conversions will eventually result to the runtime giving false positives or false negatives for the matched strings.